p-ranav/saveddit/README.md

-  -l post_limit         Limit the number of submissions downloaded in each category (default: None, i.e., all submissions) --skip-comments       When true, saveddit will not save comments to a comments.json file --skip-meta           When true, saveddit will not save meta to a submission.json file --skip-videos         When true, saveddit will not download videos -o output_path        Directory where saveddit will save downloaded content
+  -l post_limit         Limit the number of submissions downloaded in each category (default: None, i.e., all submissions) --skip-comments       When true, saveddit will not save comments to a comments.json file --skip-meta           When true, saveddit will not save meta to a submission.json file --skip-videos         When true, saveddit will not download videos (e.g., gfycat, redgifs, youtube, v.redd.it links) -o output_path        Directory where saveddit will save downloaded content
 ```